-Regarding employee contributions, you should first ask yourself: what is the goal of our program?
+Is your plan new, or are you revamping your benefits program?
+The first step is to identify your purpose: what is the goal of our program?
 Why do we offer benefits?
 Most companies offer benefits because it’s the most economical way to attract and retain talent.
 If talent acquisition and retention is your goal, then you’ll want to understand what your competitors are doing and make a calculated decision about what your contribution should be.
 To help us get a general idea of how much employers contribute to health plans, we turn to the the annual Kaiser Family Foundation (KFF) Health Benefits Survey for insight.

 Employer vs. Employee Contributions to Health Insurance

 - $5,946 for single coverage.
 Employees contributed $1,242.

 - $14,461 for family coverage.
 Employees contributed $6,015.

 The numbers above reflect all plan types, but there’s a fair amount of variety between each plan type: